mkorzunowicz/poopdetector-expo/README.md

 ## What it does

 - **Real-time camera detection**: Uses your device camera to detect objects in real-time
-- **AI-powered detection**: Leverages optimized YoloX TensorFlow Lite models for fast and accurate detection
+- **AI-powered detection**: Leverages optimized YoloX TensorFlow Lite models for fast and accurate detection.
+Quantized models didn't work yet.
+Not sure we can gain here anything, but needs further testing.
-- **Save detections**: Capture and save images (no bounding boxes or SAM saved)
+- **Save detections**: Capture and save images (no bounding boxes included, SAM not implemented)
 - **Multi-model support**: Switch between different detection models right in the app by clicking it's name
 - **Cross-platform**: Works on both iOS and Android with native performance optimizations